hellerve/ptolemy/README.md

 * [An efficient line drawing algorithm](http://staffwww.itn.liu.se/~stegu/circle/circlealgorithm.pdf) by **Stefan Gustavson** (2003)

-An algorithm that's beautiful in its simplicity.
+An algorithm that’s beautiful in its simplicity.
 I read this not for practical reasons, and so the clarity of the algorithm appealed to me greatly.
-I'm going to write a blog post on this.
+I’m going to write a blog post on this.

 * [A Cellular Texture Basis Function](http://www.rhythmiccanvas.com/research/papers/worley.pdf) by **Steven Worley** (1996)

 Another seminal paper, this time by Worley.
-I am fascinated by Voronoi cells and Worley's contribution makes them even more interesting to me.
+I am fascinated by Voronoi cells and Worley’s contribution makes them even more interesting to me.
 The paper is somewhat hard to read, though, not very hands-on and mathematical.
-I enjoyed it because I already knew the concept it explains, but if I hadn't I doubt I would have understood.
+I enjoyed it because I already knew the concept it explains, but if I hadn’t I doubt I would have understood.

 * [Stackelberg Games for Adversarial Prediction Problems](https://pdfs.semanticscholar.org/2e82/acecef77e72e14eb805b7ee9c145ab00e726.pdf) by **Michael Brückner & Tobias Scheffer** (2011)

 My first dabblings into Adversarial AI.
-While the paper wasn't too enjoyable to read, the ideas are quite fun to work with.
-I'm interested in seeing an actual application in, say, a spam filter.
+While the paper wasn’t too enjoyable to read, the ideas are quite fun to work with.
+I’m interested in seeing an actual application in, say, a spam filter.

 Again, going through the paper with my reading group was what actually made me understand it.
-Otherwise I wouldn't have grokked it, I think.
+Otherwise I wouldn’t have grokked it, I think.

 * [Making digital filters sound "analog"](http://quod.lib.umich.edu/cgi/p/pod/dod-idx/making-digital-filters-sound-analog.pdf?c=icmc;idno=bbp2372.1992.009) by **Dave Rossum** (1992)

 Short, but interesting paper on analog modeling.
-I'm told this is another classic, although I feel like I'm missing the point a little.
-Maybe I'm not involved enough to see the appeal.
+I’m told this is another classic, although I feel like I’m missing the point a little.
+Maybe I’m not involved enough to see the appeal.

 * [Practical Exhaustive Optimization Phase Order Exploration and Evaluation](http://www.cs.fsu.edu/~whalley/papers/taco09.pdf) by **Prasad A. Kulkarni et al.** (2008)

 Very well-written and clear paper on pahse ordering.
-I was surprised that the authors didn't try to keep a list of ordering "prefixes" (i.e. a dictionary from `sequence of phases` to `current output`) in memory to speed up the application-maybe the space used by this datum is higher than I' imagine?
+I was surprised that the authors didn’t try to keep a list of ordering "prefixes" (i.e. a dictionary from `sequence of phases` to `current output`) in memory to speed up the application-maybe the space used by this datum is motr than I imagine?
-I'm also unfamiliar with the framework they used, so it might well be an infeasible idea in their environment.
+I’m also unfamiliar with the framework they used, so it might well be an infeasible idea in their environment.

 Then again, some of the numbers blew my mind: “For this study, we stop the exhaustive search on any function if the time required exceeded an approximate limit of 2 weeks.
 Please note that exhaustive phase order evaluation for most of the functions requires a few min utes or a few hours, with only the largest enumerated functions requiring a few days.”
 How is that even possible?
-It's the magic of exponentiality, I guess, but oh my.
+It’s the magic of exponentiality, I guess, but oh my.

-There's more that threw me off about the paper, though.
-The “results” section in particular had my alarm bells go off when the authors didn't detail why they excluded certain functions from the benchmark and the results.
-Maybe I'm too used to thinking in terms of psychology where this kind of methodological error has poisoned a lot of papers.
+There’s more that threw me off about the paper, though.
+The “results” section in particular had my alarm bells go off when the authors didn’t detail why they excluded certain functions from the benchmark and the results.
+Maybe I’m too used to thinking in terms of psychology where this kind of methodological error has poisoned a lot of papers.